 The characteristics of the blended 5% renewable gas are consistent with the specifications set out in the Australian Standards for natural gas.

 Any appliances sold in Australia are subject to testing to ensure they work safely and reliably with natural gas.
 They are tested with varying gas compositions to account for the varying sources of natural gas supplied around Australia.
-One of these “limit” gas compositions already contains 13% hydrogen.
+One such “limit” gas already contains 13% hydrogen, and therefore all certified household gas appliances sold in Australia have undergone a range of safety tests with this level of hydrogen.

 This is consistent with literature and international projects which are supplying up to 20% hydrogen blends.